-Research questions the rigor and objectivity of analysts' research due to the institutional structures in which they operate (Fogarty and Rogers, 2005 Accounting, Organisations and Society).
-However, insights from psychology highlight the need to condition this conclusion on the incentives for attributional search.
-Based on social cognition theory, we test whether the degree of diligence and criticality evident in analyst research is higher (lower) for negative (nonnegative) schema-discrepant events.
-We evaluate this prediction against the null hypothesis that analyst research consistently lacks rigor and objectivity.
-We use earnings surprises as our schema-discrepant conditioning event, and examine the content of analysts' conference call questions and research notes to assess the properties of their research.
-We find that levels of rigor and objectivity are statistically and economically higher for research conducted in response to negative earnings surprises.
-Findings are consistent with analysts' innate cognitive processing response counteracting institutional considerations when attributional search incentives are strong.
-Results also reveal non-trivial levels of rigor and objectivity in response to non-negative schema-discrepant earnings news.
-Differences in the properties of analysts' work are also evident for spoken and written modalities.
+Doubts have been raised about the rigour and objectivity of sell-side analysts' research due to institutional structures that promote pro-management behaviour.
+However, research in psychology stresses the importance of controlling for biases in individuals' inherent cognitive processing behaviour when drawing conclusions about their propensity to undertake careful scientific analysis.
+Using social cognition theory, we predict that the rigour and objectivity evident in analyst research is more pronounced following unexpected news in general and unexpected bad news in particular.
+We evaluate this prediction against the null hypothesis that analyst research consistently lacks rigour and objectivity to maintain good relations with management.
+Using U.S. firm earnings surprises as our conditioning event, we examine the content of analysts' conference call questions and research notes to assess the properties of their research.
+We find that analysts' notes and conference call questions display material levels of rigour and objectivity when earnings news is unexpectedly positive, and that these characteristics are more pronounced in response to unexpectedly poor earnings news.
+Results are consistent with analysts' innate cognitive processing response counteracting institutional considerations when attributional search incentives are strong.
+Exploratory analysis suggests that studying verbal and written outputs provides a more complete picture of analysts' work.

-Does Equity Analyst Research Lack Rigor and Objectivity?
+Does Equity Analyst Research Lack Rigour and Objectivity?
 Evidence From Conference Call Questions and Research Notes